rez1Sadik/PowerBI--Credit-Card-Customer-Analysis/README.md

 1. __Demographic__:
      -  Average period of relationship with the bank is 3 years.
      -  Average customer age is 46 years.
-     -  Blue card has highest percentage of consumers almost 94%.
+     -  Blue card has the highest percentage of consumers almost 94%.
      -  The Q&A portion is going to help the user build reports based on autometic queries swiftly.
 ![](Pictures/demographic.png)
 ***